brittanyjoiner15/eui-event-template/docs/customization_checklist.md

 ## Welcome to EUI Event Template customization guide

-If you want to use this template for your own event, here is everything that you need to change along with a brief description of how to make the respective change:
+If you want to use this template for your own event, here is everything that you need to change along with a brief description of how to make the respective change.
+The guide has been divided by sections of the web app:

 ### Nav Bar: